buttplugio/buttplug-csharp/README.md

 To download the installer for these applications, [visit our releases page.](https://github.com/buttplugio/buttplug-csharp/releases/)

-### Special Installation Steps When Building Buttplug Applications
+### Special Installation Steps When Developing Buttplug Applications

 Due to a bug in the Windows 15063 SDK, applications using the BLE APIs need to have an AppId in the registry with a special SDDL access